 Swedish Lapphund

 FCI Group: Spitz and primitive types

-The Swedish Lapphund is a beautiful and faithful companion for all weather conditions.
-The former herding dog is rightly becoming more and more popular as a family dog.
-A spirited bundle of fur with big eyes, he has what it takes to melt any heart in an instant.
-He is especially well suited for active people and families.
+The Swedish Lapphund is a beautiful and loyal companion in all weathers.
+The former herding dog is rightly becoming increasingly popular as a family dog.
+A spirited bundle of fur with big eyes, it has what it takes to melt any heart in an instant.
+He is particularly suitable for active people and families.

+Swedish Lapphund